-ENG312 BRITISH LITERATURE (ENGLISH 12 1 YEAR 1 CREDIT HONORS) PREREQUISITE: 'A' OR 'B' IN ENG311 FIRST YEAR CC MPOSITION I (ENGLISH 11 HONORS) or 'A' IN ENG111 ENGLISH 11 WITH INSTRUCTOR APPROVAL, GPA OF 3.9 5 OR HIGHE R OPTIONAL DITAL ENROLL MENT 6 COLLEG F CREDITS

-OPTIONAL DUAL ENROLLMENT

-This college-level course is offered for both high school and college credit.
-Students in this course read challenging fiction and nonfiction texts from Christian and secular authors in the British tradition, focusing on the cultural, historical, and philosophical trends that have shaped English language and literature.
-Students move beyond summarizing to evaluating and integrating other writers' work through analysis and synthesis of ideas.
-Writing will emphasize argumentation in literary analysis through use of effective rhetorical skills.
-Students develop their Christian worldview and ability to communicate that worldview effectively as they develop college-level reading and writing skills.
-While dual enrollment for college credit is optional, the course is taught at a college level based on a college curriculum with college-level pace, expectations, and workload for all students enrolled.
-This is a grade-weighted course.
+ENG312 BRITISH LITERATURE (ENGLISH 12 1 YEAR 1 CREDIT HONORS) PREREQUISITE: 'A' OR 'B' IN ENG311 FIRST YEAR CO MPOSITION (ENGLISH 11 HONORS) or 'A' IN ENG111 ENGLISH 11 WITH INSTRUCTOR APPROVAL; GPA OF 3.
+5 OR HIGHE R OPTIONAL DUAL I ENROLLMENT 6 COLLEG E CREDITS This college-level co ourse is offered for both high school and c ollege credit.
+Students in this course read ch allenging fiction and nonfiction texts fro m Christian a and secular authors in the British tradition, focusing on the cultural, historical, and philosophical trends that have shaped English language and literature.
+Students move beyond 5 aluating and integrating other writers' wo • - Writing will emphasize argumentation in • use of effective rhetorical skills.
+Students develop their Christian worldview and ability to communicate that worldview effectively as they develop college-level reading and dual enrollment for college credit is option d on a college curriculum with college-leve tations, and workload for all stud ents enrolled.
+This is a grade-weighted co ourse.